-On 1 March 2019 the Valencia Court of Appeal, acting as a trial court, sentenced two defendants to one-and-a-half years in prison for importing thousands of pairs of counterfeit shoes for commercial purposes.
+On 1 March 2019 the Valencia to model of the valencia to one-and-a-half years in prison for importing thousands of pairs of counterfeit shoes for commercial purposes.
 The court also ordered the defendants to pay:

 - a fine;

 - procedural costs, including those of the private prosecutor; and

-- · damages and destruction costs.
+- damages and destruction costs.